 Manila is the the heart of the the Philippine islands.
-Metro manila has sixteen cities and one municipality where numerous bussiness establishments are located.
-Major cities would be Quezon city or also known as the entertainment capital.
-Marikina which is dubbed as the shoe capital of the Philippines.
+Metro Manila has sixteen cities and one municipality where numerous business establishments are located.
+Major cities are Quezon city or also known as the entertainment capital.
+Marikina on the other hand is dubbed as the shoe capital of the Philippines.

-Other attractions in Manila include various museums like the National Museum, childrens museum and a lot more.
+Other attractions in Manila include various museums like the National Museum, children’s museum and a lot more.

 SHOPPING AND LEISURE IN MANILA

 Manila is the capital and also the trading center in the country.
-The most popular tourist destination in the national capital region.
-This is where you see a lot of establishments, museums and replica of spanish and american memories and a surviving trace of world war are located.
+The most popular tourist destination in the National Capital region.
+This is where you see a lot of establishments, museums and replica of Spanish and American memories and a surviving trace of the world war are located.
 Despite of changes and development in the country, the Manila’s oldest district was restored and preserved to commemorate its natural and historic image.

 Let’s go ahead and take a shopping tour in Manila.

-For first timers, The most interesting thing you will ever learn and discover in the city of Manila’s shopping district is that it is segregated in different areas of town based on merchandise being sold.
+For first timers, the most interesting thing you will ever learn and discover in the city of Manila’s shopping district is that it is segregated in different areas of town based on merchandise being sold.

 Chinatown is also all about heritage and culture.
 You can check out Bahay Tsinoy, the museum that tells the history of the Filipino Chinese from the old Hispanic times to the present.
-The collection of photographs and porcelain are the most impressive parts of the museum and also has the extensive collections of materials and interesting information about the chinese in the Philippines.
+The collection of photographs and porcelain are the most impressive parts of the museum and also has the extensive collections of materials and interesting information about the Chinese in the Philippines.

-You will also love the Binondo church, its where the Patron Saint San Lorenzo Ruiz came from.
+You will also love the Binondo church, it’s where the Patron Saint San Lorenzo Ruiz came from.
 I have tried the Oyster cake and its something new to me so I decided to experience the oyster fried and cooked with cassava flour.

 Another city venue that started in budget shopping is the Divisoria which I believe it immediately created an impact on the Philippine retail industry by changing the Filipino shopping values and culture with modern principles.
 (Shop for affordability and convenience)

-With my Manila shopping and leisure walk, Its really obvious that majority of the Filipinos are very practical and simple.
-Just walking through some of the areas catering to my needs reshaped my opinions about value of money ( affordability and convenience.
+With my Manila shopping and leisure walk, it’s really obvious that majority of the Filipinos are very practical and simple.
+Just walking through some of the areas catering to my needs reshaped my opinions about value of money, affordability and convenience.

 Simply no place like Manila